PrairieLearn/PrairieLearn/docs/workspaces/index.md

 * `gradedFiles`: list of files or directories that will be copied out of the workspace container for grading
 * `args` (optional, default none): command line arguments to pass to the Docker image
 * `syncIgnore` (optional, default none): list of files or directories that will be excluded from sync
-* `urlRewrite` (optional): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /
+* `urlRewrite` (optional, default true): if true, the URL will be rewritten such that the workspace container will see all requests as originating from /

 A full `info.json` file for a workspace question should look something like: